fbeba/adverity/README.md

 And yes, you can be ~~lazy~~ effort-efficient here as well (e.g. `i` instead of `IMPRESSIONS` and so on)

+### Adding entries

+`POST /add`

+This endpoint can be called when you want to add some more data to application storage.
+It needs to be provided as request parameter `file` and can not exceed 10MB of size.
+File must be of type csv with column headers `Datasource,Campaign,Daily,Clicks,Impressions` Please note that during import all queries are blocked with service returning HTTP 503, even if initializing request receives a response.

 ## Dev Decisions Background
 * Dockerfile is prepared assuming that if you have Docker you also have Maven and JDK 11.
 Hopefully it is a fair assumption ;)
 * Spring because extreme performance has not been considered a priority but optimal development speed has.